 Building type Baseline rating

 Office buildings 4

 Hotels 4

 Shopping centres 4

 Data centres 4.5

 Hospitals 4

 Apartment buildings 4

-4.6.
+Residential Aged Care 4

+Retirement Living 4

+Warehouses and Cold Stores 4

+Schools 4

+Retail Stores 4

+1.6.
 The measurement boundary and how to manage changes in a building's configuration

 The measurement boundary is the limit of a project.
 It defines what activities are inside and outside of a project.
-For benchmark rating projects, the measurement boundary is defined by the metered part of a building that is rated for the purposes of a benchmark rating report.
+For benchmark rating projects, the measurement boundary is defined by the metered part of a building that is rated for the purposes of a NABERS Energy Rating Report.